alicehe2003/Express_App/README.md

 # Notes

 `express.urlencoded()` is a middleware used to parse incoming request bodies that contain URL-encoded data, which is typically submitted through HTML forms.
 It ensure that the data in the body of a POST request is properly parsed and made available on `req.body` as a JavaScript object.
 Most simple forms will use `Content-Type: application/x-www-form-url-encoded` HTTP header when sending data to server, if `Content-Type` does not match this form, server will show data as an empty object `{}`,

+`req`: the requested object, which contains information about the HTTP request

+`res`: the response object, which is used to send back a response to the client

+After POST request, redirect user to root path - this prevents duplicate submissions and refreshes the user list.